truenas/middleware/docs/userguide/freenas_storage.rst

     :height: 3.4in

 .. note:: if the existing volume is encrypted, a warning message will remind you that the operation of extending a volume will reset the passphrase and recovery key.
-After extending the volume, you should immediately recreate both using the instructions in Creating an Encrypted Volume.
+After extending the volume, you should immediately recreate both using the instructions in :ref:`Managing Encrypted Volumes`.

 Once an existing volume has been selected from the drop-down menu, drag and drop the desired disk(s) and select the desired volume layout.
 For example you
 can:

-* select an SSD or disk with a volume layout of "Log (ZIL)" to add a log device to the ZFS pool.
-Selecting 2 SSDs or disks will mirror the log device.
+* select an SSD with a volume layout of "Log (ZIL)" to add a log device to the ZFS pool.
+Selecting 2 SSDs will create a mirrored log device.

-* select an SSD or disk with a volume layout of "Cache (L2ARC)" to add a cache device to the ZFS pool.
+* select an SSD with a volume layout of "Cache (L2ARC)" to add a cache device to the ZFS pool.

 * add additional disks to increase the capacity of the ZFS pool.
 The caveats to doing this are described below.